A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

-Using the fundamental relation in Eq.~(\ref{eq:dPsi3}), derived from the extended canonical distribution, the stochastic work can be expressed in terms of the free energy, yielding:
+Since $dU$ is a total differential, the heat exchange is also a random variable, as the work is itself a random variable for small systems.
+Using the fundamental relation in Eq.~(\ref{eq:dPsi3}), derived from the extended canonical distribution, the random work can be expressed in terms of the free energy, yielding:

 Eq.~(\ref{eq:dQi1}) corresponds to the conservation of energy at the microscopic scale, whereas Eq.~(\ref{eq:dQi2}) expresses the second law at the microscopic scale.
-Taking the statistical average of both relations, we recover the first law of thermodynamics (Eq.~(\ref{eq:FirstLaw1})) and the second law of thermodynamics (Eq.~(\ref{eq:heat2})), provided that $\overline{\delta S_{i}}=0 $ as required by the normalization of the probability distribution.
-By rewriting the latter relation, we establish a connection between the microscopic heat and the uncompensated heat (entropy production) in terms of entropy fluctuations:
+The entropy $\overline{S}$ is the average of the statistical entropy, or random entropy $S$.
+Taking the statistical average of both relations, we recover the first law of thermodynamics (Eq.~(\ref{eq:FirstLaw1})) and the second law of thermodynamics (Eq.~(\ref{eq:heat2})), provided that $\overline{\delta S}=0 $ as required by the normalization of the probability distribution.
+By rewriting the latter relation, we establish a connection between the random heat and the random uncompensated heat (entropy production) in terms of entropy fluctuations:

-Indeed, $(dS-\delta S_{i})$ simply represents the deviation of the statistical entropy variation from the total differential of its mean value, $dS = d(\overline{S_{i}})$.
-We now turn to relation~(\ref{eq:dQi2}).
-Since the statistical entropy is not a state function and therefore cannot be directly integrated along an entire nonequilibrium path, we again consider the two-step nonequilibrium path introduced in the previous section.
+Indeed, if we define the random variable $\chi = \overline{S} - S$ as the fluctuation of entropy, then $\delta \chi=d\overline{S} - \delta S$ simply represents the variation of the entropy fluctuation during an infinitesimal process.
+Since the random entropy is not a state function and therefore cannot be directly integrated along an entire nonequilibrium path, we again consider the two-step nonequilibrium path introduced in the previous section.
 We first consider step 1, as in the previous section.
 The integration over $\lambda$ in this step is carried out with $\xi = \xi_{A}$ where Eq.~(\ref{eq:dQi2}) becomes:

 Since $\xi$ is constant, there is no entropy production in this step.
-Taking the exponential of both sides of the resulting expression and performing a statistical average over many realizations of step 1, each initialized from the equilibrium distribution $P_i(A)$, we obtain:
+Taking the exponential of both sides of the resulting expression and performing a statistical average over many realizations of step 1, each initialized from the equilibrium distribution $P_{i}(A)$, we obtain:

-Once again, statistical averaging is performed over the restricted sub-phase space of step 1.
-We therefore obtain for this first step:
+Once again, the statistical averaging is performed over the restricted sub-phase space of step 1.
+We therefore obtain under this condition:

 We next consider the reverse step 2, as in the previous section, where $\xi$ varies from $\xi_{B}$ to $\xi_{A}$ while $\lambda$ is kept fixed at $\lambda_{B}$ for the integration of Eq.~(\ref{eq:dQi2}):